 Clean hands before putting on PPE and after removing PPE.

-Follow the recommends for the use of non-medical masks as issued by your
+Follow the recommends for the use of masks as issued by your

 public health authority.
-Children under the age of 2 should not wear a non-medical mask or face covering.
+Children under the age of 2 should not wear a mask.
 Children between the ages of 2 and 5 may be able to wear a mask if supervised.
-Children older than the age of 5 should follow the same advice for adults on when to wear a non- medical mask or face covering.
+Children older than the age of 5 should follow the same advice for adults on when to wear a mask.

 Masks should be well constructed and well fitting, fully covering the nose, mouth, and chin without gaps.
 Encourage people not to touch their face or mask with unwashed hands.